 Dynamic

-Developers should learn SCCM when working in enterprise IT environments that require centralized management of Windows devices, such as deploying applications, managing updates, or automating OS deployments at scale meets ansible is widely used in the industry and worth learning.
+Use Ansible when you need rapid, agentless automation for heterogeneous environments, such as orchestrating deployments across Linux and Windows servers in a hybrid cloud setup meets developers should learn sccm when working in enterprise it environments that require centralized management of windows devices, such as deploying applications, managing updates, or automating os deployments at scale.
 Here's our take.

 🧊Nice Pick